KehanPang/vuepress-blog/md_files/about/readme.md

 <i class='iconfont icon-csdn' zico='CSDN'></i>  CSDN：[https://blog.csdn.net/Ma_lunan](https://blog.csdn.net/Ma_lunan) -->
 ### Disclaimer

-All content appearing in this blog just represents my personal opinions and does not reflect the views of the school, company, or institution with which I am or have been affiliated.
+All contents appearing in this blog just represents my personal opinions and does not reflect the views of the school, company, or institution with which I am or have been affiliated.

-Due to the continuous updating of viewpoints and resource limitations, I cannot guarantee the information in my article is 100% accurate, complete, timely, practical, or effective.
-Simultaneously, due to changes in time, different articles in my blog may conflict with each other, which only represents a change in my thoughts during the process of thinking and writing.
+Due to the continuous updating of viewpoints and resource limitations, I cannot guarantee the information in my article is 100% accurate, complete, timely, practical and effective.
+Simultaneously, as time progresses, my viewpoints may change, leading to potential contradictions among different posts.
 Therefore, I can't be responsible for any errors, omissions, or delayed updates, nor am I responsible for any losses or damages caused by the use of these informations.
 I apologize for any inconvenience caused.

 <style lang="stylus" scoped>
 .icon.iconfont {